atulvarshneya/quantum-computing/blogs/QAOAblog-02.md

 standard mixer, QAOA explores the solution space by walking through the hypercube of bitstrings one bit at a time.

-### How the Cost and Mixer Work Together

-Let's now combine everything conceptually:

-1.  **Superposition step**\
-    All bitstrings start with equal amplitude.

-2.  **Cost step**\
-    Each bitstring receives a phase based on how good its cut value is.

-3.  **Mixer step**\
-    Amplitudes are shuffled between nearby bitstrings.

-4.  **Interference occurs**\
-    Because good and bad solutions had different phases, some interference becomes constructive and some destructive.

-5.  **Probabilities shift**\
-    After interference, some bitstrings become more likely to appear upon measurement.

-6.  **Repeat for p layers**\
-    Each layer refines this redistribution of probability.

-This is the true optimization engine inside QAOA:
--   The cost operator scores.
--   The mixer operator moves.
--   Interference turns phase into probability.

 ### Mixer Is Problem-Independent

-One beautiful aspect of QAOA is that:
--   The cost operator depends on the problem (MAXCUT in our case).
--   The mixer operator does not.
+One aspect to note in QAOA is that while the cost operator depends on the problem (MAXCUT in our case), the mixer operator does not.

 The same mixer Hamiltonian $H_{B} = \sum_{}^{}X_{i}$ is used for:
 -   MAXCUT